⚠ Summer peak approaching — airport groups warn of 4+ hour waits at CDG July–August. Plan accordingly.

 CDG

 Terminal 2E, Saturday morning.
-Kiosks crashed shortly after opening — officers reverted to manual stamping.
+Kiosks crashed shortly after opening — officers reverted to manual processing.
 Multiple passengers reported missing connections.
 "Organised chaos" was the phrase used repeatedly.

 Apr 13